Chapter 7

 • Guerilla usability tests involve testing in informal settings with minimal preparation, offering quick and low-cost insights from diverse participants.

-6. Focus on listening, not leading
+7. Focus on listening, not leading

 Strategies prioritizing listening over leading during usability testing tend to garner genuine and unbiased user feedback.
 Begin by asking open-ended questions to encourage participants to express their thoughts freely without influence.
 To maintain neutrality, refrain from passing judgment, explaining, or emphasizing specific issues or features of the product.

-As participants complete the task, encourage them to verbalize their thought process utilizing the Think Out Loud (TOL) technique.
-Observe users’ behavior closely, noting any challenges or insights without interrupting their flow.
+As participants complete the task, please encourage them to verbalize their thought process utilizing the Think Out Loud (TOL) technique.
+Observe users' behavior closely, noting any challenges or insights without interrupting their flow.
 When in doubt, clarify participant responses or actions to ensure accurate interpretation.

-7. Embrace feedback
+9. Embrace user feedback

 “Usability testing is the killing field of cherished notions.” – David Orr, Paul Sears Distinguished Professor of Environmental Studies and Politics Emeritus at Oberlin College, Professor of Practice at Arizona State University